-The two situations considered are, firstly, where the owner acts as conduit and secondly where the owner receives the tip for his own benefit and subsequently decides to pay the recipient a tip in his own capacity.
+The two situations considered are, firstly, the owner acting as conduit and secondly the owner receiving the tip for the owner's own benefit and subsequently deciding to pay the recipient a tip in his or her own capacity.
 The detailed facts and circumstances of each case must be considered in determining which situation is applicable in a particular case.